 Traditionally, water quality monitoring relies on manual systems of data collection sampling.
-Sensors are placed at stations to record data, with readings taken from each and sent to a laboratory for analysis.
-It is time consuming, costly and inefficient, making it difficult to compare or assess the various water quality parameters.
+Sensors are placed at stations to record data, with a sample taken from each and sent to a laboratory for analysis.
+It is time consuming, costly and inefficient, creating difficult conditions to compare or assess the various water quality parameters.

-Real-time data solutions for effective water quality monitoring
+Real-time data solutions and methods for effective water quality monitoring

-There is now though an alternative to manual systems of data collection: the Sinay Water Quality module.
+There is now an alternative to manual systems of data collection and sample: the Sinay Water Quality module.

 The Water Quality module is part of the Sinay Hub, a system connecting you to accurate and real-time information for all kinds of maritime sectors.
 We can create a bespoke dashboard to meet your exact requirements, with swift delivery and implementation.